emacs-grammarly/lsp-grammarly/README.md

 <p align="center"><img src="./etc/login/emacs-paste.png"/></p>

-:tada: Done!
+🎉 Done!
 Now you should be loggin!

 ### Authentication from Grammarly website